|

 European Imperialism in the 19th Century

-The industrial revolution and pressure from a growing population in Europe led to a new phase of colonial expansion. |
+The industrial revolution and pressure from a growing population in Europe led to a new phase of colonial expansion.

 Emigration of Europeans to the Far Corners of the World

-During the 19th century, European emigration towards the ‘new worlds’ contributed to the spread of Europe’s political, economic and cultural influence. |
+During the 19th century, European emigration towards the ‘new worlds’ contributed to the spread of Europe’s political, economic and cultural influence.

-The United Kingdom’s unchallenged command of the seas played a major role in the development of its colonial empire. |
+The United Kingdom’s unchallenged command of the seas played a major role in the development of its colonial empire.

 The British Empire: Statutes and Administration

-With the development of new forms of rule for its dominions and Crown colonies, the British Empire developed into a colonial mosaic. |
+With the development of new forms of rule for its dominions and Crown colonies, the British Empire developed into a colonial mosaic.

 France and its Colonies

-After 1815, France was stripped of most of its first colonial empire. |
+After 1815, France was stripped of most of its first colonial empire.

 The Conquest of Algeria

-The most important phases of the colonization of Algeria after France’s intervention in 1830, decided by Charles X. |
+This map illustrates the most important phases of the colonization of Algeria after France’s intervention in 1830, initiated by Charles X.

 Algeria: Colonization and Settlement

-Once the conquest was complete, the settlement of European colonials consolidated France’s occupation. |
+Once the conquest of Algeria was complete, the settlement of European colonials consolidated France’s occupation.

 Conquest of Africa: a period of incubation

-In the early 19th century, the European presence in Africa was limited to trading posts scattered along the coast. |
+In the early 19th century, the European presence in Africa was limited to trading posts scattered along the coast.

 Conquest of Africa: The Scramble for Territory

-After the Conference of Berlin (1884-1885), European nations rivaled for territory in Africa. |
+After the Conference of Berlin (1884-1885), European nations rivalled each other for territory in Africa.

 Exploring Africa

-Throughout the 19th century, European powers sent out explorers, scientific expeditions and military forces to establish their presence as colonial powers. |
+Throughout the 19th century, European powers sent out explorers, scientific expeditions and military forces to Africa in order to establish their presence as colonial powers.

 Resistance and Uprisings in the African Sahel

-A number of ancient and more recent African states displayed solid resistance to the European powers and to their efforts to penetrate Africa’s hinterland. |
+A number of ancient as well as more recent African states displayed solid resistance to the European powers and to their efforts to penetrate Africa’s hinterland.

 European Expansion in the Far East, 1820-1860

-Territorial gains were relatively limited during this period, but the Opium Wars and the imposition of one-sided treaties on Asian countries heralded a new period of European expansion. |
+Territorial gains were relatively limited during this period, but the Opium Wars and the imposition of one-sided treaties on Asian countries heralded a new period of European expansion.

 European Expansion in the Far East 1860-1939

-New territorial expansion by European countries and intervention by new imperialist powers. |
+This map illustrates the territorial expansion by European countries and intervention by new imperialist powers in the Far East.

 The British Empire in India

-Territories controlled by the British East Indies Company and the construction of a vast Asian empire. |
+In India, the British East Indies Company controlled territories and aided the construction of a vast Asian empire.

 Conquest and resistance in French Indochina

-In 1887, Cambodia, Cochin China, Annam and Tonkin formed the Indochinese Union, which was later extended to include Laos, but France had difficulty controlling these territories. |
+In 1887, Cambodia, Cochin China, Annam and Tonkin formed the Indochinese Union, which was later extended to include Laos, but France had difficulty controlling these territories.

 Imperial Competition in Central and Eastern Asia (c.
 1860-1914)

-Colonial expansion in Asia encouraged rivalry among the Powers, particularly Russia, England and France, but also the United States and Japan. |
+Colonial expansion in Asia encouraged rivalry among the Powers, particularly Russia, England and France, but also the United States and Japan.

 Dividing up the Middle East

-In the early 19th century, the Middle East was dominated by two empires already in decline: Persia and the Ottoman Empire, |
+In the early 19th century, the Middle East was dominated by two empires already in decline: Persia and the Ottoman Empire.

 Egypt after Napoleon’s Expedition

-Following Napoleon’s expedition to Egypt, the country’s leaders sought to introduce modernization and emancipation from Istanbul but, faced with financial difficulties, gradually came under British domination. |
+Following Napoleon’s expedition to Egypt, the country’s leaders sought to introduce modernization and emancipation from Istanbul but, faced with financial difficulties, gradually came under British domination.

 French and British Mandates in the Middle-East

-After the First World War, France and Great Britain were given mandates for administrating the Middle East by the League of Nations. |
+After the First World War, the League of Nations gave France and Great Britain were mandates to administer the Middle East.